LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/ct_close_conv.png">

 #### Reset the bot
 To reset the bot, click the icon at the bottom of the messaging panel.
-This deletes the current session, so you’ll need to start a new conversation to continue testing.
+This deletes the bot session, so you can start the conversation flow anew.

 <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/ct_reset_bot.png">

-You’ll need to reset the bot if you’ve made changes to it that you now want to be used in the Conversation Tester.

 ### Use the debug panel